 Remote work has become increasingly common in recent years, and the COVID-19 pandemic has accelerated this trend.
 In fact, a recent study found that 43 percent of companies allow some employees to work remotely at least part-time.
 And that number is only going to grow in the years ahead.
 While there are many benefits to remote work, it also comes with its own set of challenges, particularly with regards to data protection.
-In this blog post, we will explore the data protection challenges that come with remote work set up and provide tips on how to ensure your remote work set up is secure.
+In this blog post, we will explore the data protection challenges that come with remote work set-up and provide tips on ensuring your remote work set-up is secure.

-However, before we proceed, let’s discuss some of the US data privacy regulations that organizations need to be aware of.
+However, before we proceed, let’s discuss some US data privacy regulations that organizations must be aware of.

-The US has various data privacy regulations that organizations need to be aware of.
+The US has various data privacy regulations that organizations must be aware of.
 These regulations include: